rvedotrc/spud/README.md

    * no sensible default possible?
 Or at least, default would be very modav-specific
  * given args + which stack (+ stored metadata), retrieve stack
    * s-f can provide an implementation of this, as long as we have credentials + region
+   * must respect `$https_proxy`
  * given args + which stack (+ "next"), push stack change
    * s-f can provide an implementation of this, as long as we have credentials + region
+   * must respect `$https_proxy`

+What we need to plug in for (sufficient) compatibility with BBC modav stack-fetcher?

+ * stack name suggester
+ * generate (template.py / modav-generate-templates; generate-template; transform; cosmos-cloudformation-postproc.rb)
+ * "register with Cosmos" - drop?
+Or as some sort of wrapped hook around "push stack change"?